GrendelBlitz/design-properties/README.md

-design-properties
+Design Properties
 =================

-Salesforce1 design properties covering text colors, background color, font-sizes, fonts, spacings, borders etc.
+Salesforce1 Design Properties covers text colors, background colors, font sizes, font faces, spacing, borders, etc.
-The design properties are stored in an abstract JSON format and can be transformed into various formats like:
+The Design Properties are stored in an abstract JSON format and can be transformed into other formats like:
 - [Sass](http://sass-lang.com)
 - [Less](http://lesscss.org)
 - [Stylus](http://learnboost.github.io/stylus)